Consumer group re-issues pleas to CDC: add meningitis to routine vaccination schedule – National Consumers League

 The National Consumers League, founded in 1899, is America’s pioneer consumer organization.
 Our mission is to protect and promote social and economic justice for consumers and workers in the United States and abroad.
 For more information, visit www.nclnet.org.

-NCL statement on introduction of Data Security and Breach Notification Act of 2015 – National Consumers League
+NCL statement on House vote on country-of-origin-labeling of meat – National Consumers League

 ###